peabodyAdmin/graphiti/aiden/docs/01-business_rules.md

 **Enforcement:** Domain

 **Category:** Invariant
-**Description:** Each alternative MUST carry valid input context:
+**Description:** Each Alternative MUST carry valid input context:
-- If Turn has `parentTurnId` (non-root), `inputContext.parentAlternativeId` MUST reference a valid alternative in that parent Turn.
+- If Turn has a `CHILD_OF` edge, the Alternative MUST have a `RESPONDS_TO` edge targeting a valid Alternative in the parent Turn.
-- If Turn is root (`parentTurnId=null`), `inputContext.parentAlternativeId` MUST be null.
+- If Turn has no `CHILD_OF` edge (root), the Alternative MUST NOT have a `RESPONDS_TO` edge.

-**Rationale:** Identifies which parent alternative was responded to while Turn.parentTurnId remains the single source of truth for structural parentage.
+**Rationale:** Identifies which parent Alternative was responded to while `CHILD_OF` remains the single source of truth for structural parentage.

 **Violation Impact:** Cannot determine which parent alternative produced the input; provenance and cache logic break.